rubycocos/.github/profile/README.md

 Welcome.
-For now all (code) gem updates are by Gerald Bauer - you are more than welcome to join in and contribute.
+Believe it or not.
+For now all (code) updates are by Gerald Bauer - you are more than welcome to join in and contribute.
+Yes, you can.

 ## What's News?